umbraco/UmbracoDocs/Reference/V9-Config/index.md

 4. Environment variables
 5. Command line arguments

-This list is in order of precedence, so the values from `appSettings.json` will only be used if they're not also define in the environment variables, if they are then the environment variable will be used instead.
+This list is in order of precedence, so the values from `appsettings.json` will only be used if they're not also defined in the environment variables.
+If they are, then the environment variable will be used instead.

-There is one caveat, to this precedence though, the `appSettings.{environment}.json` file will only be used if the current environment matches the name of the config file, for instance, the `appsettings.Development.json` file will only be used when the environment is set to development.
+There is one caveat, to this precedence though, the `appsettings.{environment}.json` file will only be used if the current environment matches the name of the config file, for instance, the `appsettings.Development.json` file will only be used when the environment is set to development.

 ### Using Environment Variables for Configuration